Aunsiels/Mesh_Bee/doc/documentation.md

 #Documentation of MeshBee Project by Julien Romero

 This document will present and explain my work during my **semester project**.
 The goal is to build a **wireless network of sensors for performance analysis**.
-I began the project in February 2016.
+The project began in February 2016.
 I hope that thanks to this document you will be able to understand what I did, why I did it and to continue my work.

 ## Why MeshBee ?

 ### Choosing a Wireless Protocole

-The first thing I had to think about was how to communicate.
-There are plenty of availible protocols and I have to choose among them the one which will best fit to my needs.
-I considered eight protocols : ZigBee, Bluetooth, BLE, Rubee, Zwave, ANT/ANT+, EnOcean and WiFi.
-To evaluate them, I chose four caracteristics : the data rate, the size,  the consumption and the range.
+The first thing to think about was how to communicate.
+There are plenty of availible protocols and we had to choose among them the one which will best fit to our needs.
+Eight protocols were considered: ZigBee, Bluetooth, BLE, Rubee, Zwave, ANT/ANT+, EnOcean and WiFi.
+To evaluate them, four caracteristics were choosen: the data rate, the size,  the consumption and the range.
 Of course, this properties depends of a lot of parameters : hardware, environment,...
-So, I tried to choose values which appear in most of the description.
+So, we tried to choose values which appeared in most of the description.
 The use cases are also useful to know what kind of things are possible with a protocol.

 #### Zigbee